« View All Posts

 Top Spray Foam Insulation FAQs for Grow Rooms

-Cultivating marijuana is a fairly new endeavor in some states, so here’s a list of the questions we’ve been asked by growers as they prepare their grow room.
+Growing marijuana is still a pretty new venture in some states, so we've put together a list of the top questions we've been getting from growers as they get ready to set up their grow rooms.

 Will Spray Foam Keep the Smell In?

-The quick answer is yes, but you shouldn’t get spray foam just for odor control.
+The short answer is yes, but don't get spray foam just for odor control.

 Will Spray Foam Keep the Bugs Out?

-Spray foam insulation seals up all of the nooks and crannies where it is installed.
+Spray foam insulation seals up all the little nooks and crannies where it's installed.

 Will Spray Foam Help with Moisture in a Grow Room?